“For God so loved the world He gave His only begotten Son.” John 3:16

 - The woman who begged Jesus to deliver her daughter from demon possession (Matthew 15:21-28)

 - Jairus the synagogue leader who begged Jesus to heal his daughter because she was near death (Mark 5:21-24).

 Each of these parents (and there are more) had storge for their children.
 If you have kids, you know what it feels like.
-And you have to admit, it’s a pretty neat feeling.
+And you have to admit, it is a pretty great feeling.

 Pragma – “Enduring Love”

-If you’re married and you’ve been married for a while, you’re probably well aware there comes a time when the honeymoon’s over.
+If you have been married for a while, you are probably well aware there comes a time when the honeymoon is over.
 The eros you both had has settled into a nice storge/philia mix and life goes merrily along.

 But if you last long enough, eventually you have pragma, an enduring love.

 Pragma is where we get the English word pragmatic.
 It’s a practical kind of love that stands the test of time.
 It’s the kind of love a husband and wife have after fifty years of marriage, and they still want to kiss and hold hands.
 As the opposite of eros where the passion burns white hot and fades quickly, pragma is like fine wine.
 It matures and grows over time into something truly special.